deschler/django-modeltranslation/docs/modeltranslation/usage.rst

     updated at the same time, the default translation field wins.

-Examples for translated field access
+Examples for Translated Field Access
 ------------------------------------

 Because the whole point of using the modeltranslation app is translating dynamic content, the fields marked for translation are somehow special when it comes to accessing them.
 The value returned by a translated field is depending